Can Weight Loss Make You Taller? And Will Your Feet Shrink when you lose weight?

 Just remember, the best thing about losing weight has nothing to do with height or foot size.
 It’s about feeling healthier, being more confident, and living an active, energised life.

 Are you noticing any surprising changes as you lose weight?
-Share your experiences in the comments
+Have you found your feet shrink when you lose weight?
+Share your experiences in the comments, how different is your height now, and do your feet shrink when you lose weight?

 If you found this helpful please share!